Critical Majorana fermion at a topological quantum Hall bilayer transition

 {\bf \em Experimental implications.---}Droplets of bosonic FQH states have recently been realized in ultracold atoms~\cite{Leonard2023} and cavity-QED experiments~\cite{CanWang2024}.
 While the ultra short-range $V_0$ interactions in our model are native to such platforms, the two-component and Moore--Read states have yet to be realized.
 Moreover, such platforms are currently limited to a few bosons and far from the scaling regime required to observe the critical behavior.

 In solid state materials, the fermionic version of the transition studied above occurs at filling $\nu=1/2$ between the 331 Halperin and (fermionic) Moore--Read state.
 There is extensive experimental evidence for the 331 Halperin state and transition in both GaAs bilayers and wide quantum wells~\cite{Suen92, Eisenstein92, Suen94b, Shabani13}.
-However, the nature of the one-component state past the transition has remained unclear.
-Furthermore, these studies were limited to transport, which probes the charge gap of the system and the latter may remain open throughout the transition~\cite{Zhu23}.
+Recent studies found evidence for the one-component state being the Moore-Read state based on the observation of Pfaffian daughter states surrounding $\nu=1/2$~\cite{Singh24,Singh25}, the nature of the one-component state past the transition has remained unclear.
+However, these studies were limited to transport, which probes the charge gap of the system and the latter may remain open throughout the transition~\cite{Zhu23}.
 By contrast, light-scattering probes, as in the recent experiment~\cite{Liang2024}, directly probe neutral excitations and would detect the transition.
 In a bilayer heterostructure with independent electric contacts to each layer~\cite{Spielman00}, it is possible to directly measure the interlayer tunneling current.
 The temperature dependence of this current is predicted to be $\langle \varphi^\dagger_{\uparrow} \varphi_{\downarrow}(x) \rangle \sim T^2$, since the tunneling term effectively relates to the mass of Majorana fermions, $\bar{\psi}\psi (x)$.
 Verification of this scaling would not only serve as evidence for the Majorana nature of the critical point, but it would also lend strong support to the identification of the Moore--Read state in the gapped phase.